soyarizaedgar/CRUD-and-uploading-files-app/README.md

 # CRUD-and-uploading-files-app
-Hi!, this is an demonstrative application where you can upload files and administrate users
+Hi!, this is an demonstrative application where you can upload files and administrate users made with angular, express js and mysql

 # Node version
 install version node 14 and up